elishacloud/Silent-Hill-2-Enhancements/README.md

  * **Closet Cutscene Fix** - Adjusts visuals during the apartment closet cutscene to resemble the PS2 version.
  * **Configuration tool** - A launcher tool that allows you to configure any of the setting for Silent Hill 2 Enhanced Edition.
  * **Creature Vehicle Spawn Fix** - Fixes an issue where creatures would incorrectly exit from underneath a vehicle.
+ * **CRT Shaders** - Adds CRT shaders to help simulate what the game would look like on a CRT.
  * **CriWare Audio Engine** - A complete rewrite of the Silent Hill 2 audio engine.
  * **Custom Hi-Res Font** - Loads custom font texture `font000.tga` and `fontwdata.bin` as width data for the first 224 chars.
  * **Custom Mod Folder Support** - Enables a custom mod folder `sh2e` to store modified game files so as to not overwrite native Silent Hill 2 files.